normal-computing/fuji-web/README.md

 ## Roadmap

 - Expose API for easy integration with browser automation frameworks (e.g. Puppeteer, Playwright, Selenium)
+- Evaluate the performance of the WebWand in real-world scenarios
 - Add support for more complex & cross-tab workflows
 - Add support for more AI Models
 - Add support for more browsering behaviors (select from dropdown, extract text etc.)